Women in India: Land and property rights

 In most Indian families, women do not own any property in their own names, and do not get a share of parental property.
-Due to weak enforcement of laws protecting them, women continue to have little access to land and property.
 In India, women's property rights vary depending on religion, and tribe, and are subject to a complex mix of law and custom, but in principle the move has been towards granting women equal legal rights, especially since the passing of The Hindu Succession (Amendment) Act, 2005.

 The Hindu personal laws of 1956 (applying to Hindus, Buddhists, Sikhs, and Jains) gave women rights to inheritances.
 However, sons had an independent share in the ancestral property, while the daughters' shares were based on the share received by their father.
 Hence, a father could effectively disinherit a daughter by renouncing his share of the ancestral property, but a son would continue to have a share in his own right.
 Additionally, married daughters, even those facing domestic abuse and harassment, had no residential rights in the ancestral home.
 Thanks to an amendment of the Hindu laws in 2005, women now have the same status as men.

 In 1986, the Supreme Court of India ruled that Shah Bano, an elderly divorced Muslim woman, was eligible for alimony.
 However, the decision was opposed by fundamentalist Muslim leaders, who alleged that the court was interfering in their personal law.
 The Union Government subsequently passed the Muslim Women's (Protection of Rights Upon Divorce) Act.

 Similarly, Christian women have struggled over the years for equal rights in divorce and succession.
 In 1994, all churches, jointly with women's organizations, drew up a draft law called the Christian Marriage and Matrimonial Causes Bill.
 However, the government has still not amended the relevant laws.
 In 2014, the Law Commission of India has asked the government to modify the law to give Christian women equal property rights.

 Crimes against women

 Crime against women such as rape, acid attacks, dowry killings, honour killings, and the forced prostitution of young girls has been reported in India.
-TrustLaw, a London based news service owned by the Thomson Reuters Foundation, ranked India as the fourth most dangerous place in the world for women to live based on a poll of 213 gender experts.
+TrustLaw, a London-based news service owned by the Thomson Reuters Foundation, ranked India as the fourth most dangerous place in the world for women to live based on a poll of 213 gender experts.
 Police records in India show a high incidence of crimes against women.
 The National Crime Records Bureau reported in 1998 that by 2010 growth in the rate of crimes against women would exceed the population growth rate.
 Earlier, many crimes against women were not reported to police due to the social stigma attached to rape and molestation.
 Official statistics show a dramatic increase in the number of reported crimes against women.